 If you find yourself in Kentish Town and you’re looking for somewhere to warm up fast, head for the Lion & Unicorn for some good food and a chance to huddle by the fire.
-Soup of the day, venison sausage and mash, and hot sticky toffee pudding will warm your insides, and upstairs, The Giant Olive theatre company host nightly performances so there’s no need to race back out into the cold.

-#### EDITED TEXT If you find yourself in Kentish Town and you’re looking for somewhere to warm up fast, head for the Lion & Unicorn for some good food and a chance to huddle by the fire.
-Pumpkin and Cornish brie fondue will warm your insides.
+Pork and London ale sausages and mash will warm your insides.